ahmadouw/COV-Populism-Standard/README.md

 # PopAut: An Annotated Corpus for Populism Detection in Austrian News Comments

 This repository highlights the sampling process for the annotated sample published in "PopAut: An Annotated Corpus for Populism Detection in Austrian News Comments", as well as the experiments conducted.
+The data set is available under the CC BY-NC-ND 4.0 license upon request at https://doi.org/10.48436/vbkwj-b8t85.

 **Authors:** Ahmadou Wagne, Julia Neidhardt, Thomas Elmar Kolb